SMARTPHONE ADDICTION FACTS & PHONE USAGE STATISTICS

 - How smartphone usage impacts your health

-- Addiction solutions by operating system
+- Addiction solutions via an operating system

-ADDICTION SURVEY DATA
+CELL PHONE ADDICTION SURVEY DATA

 KEY SMARTPHONE ADDICTION FACTS & SYMPTOMS

 Smartphones have become a prominent part of everyday work and personal life.
-However this huge culture shift in personal technology delivers an endless river of information that negatively impacts us psychologically – being linked to fueling anxiety, stress, concentration, sleep and much more.
+However, this huge culture shift in personal technology delivers an endless river of information that negatively impacts us psychologically – being linked to fueling anxiety, stress, concentration, sleep and much more.

 In this section we explore: